-Staff and volunteers should ensure that confidentiality protocols are followed and information is shared appropriately.
-All staff and volunteers must understand that they have a professional responsibility to share information with other agencies in order to safeguard children and adults at risk.
-All staff and volunteers must be clear with children and adult at risks that they cannot promise to keep secrets.
+Colleagues and volunteers should ensure that confidentiality protocols are followed and information is shared appropriately.
+All colleagues and volunteers must understand that they have a professional responsibility to share information with other agencies in order to safeguard children and adults at risk.
+All colleagues and volunteers must be clear with children and adults at risk that they cannot promise to keep secrets.